Battle of Redinha: Aftermath

 Ney's two stands were successful in delaying the allies for an entire day, Wellington only managing to advance ten miles in twenty four hours.
 Wellington's next clash with Ney's rearguard occurred the following day, March 13, at Condeixa.
 This time Picton's Division maneuvered to attempt cutting off Ney's contingent from the main body of the army, thus forcing him to quickly retire without much resistance.
 The British historian Charles Oman places the French losses at Redinha at 14 officers and 213 men, all from Mermet's division, whereas the allied losses were 12 officers and 193 men, mostly from the 3rd and the Light Division.
-Other sources like the French statesman and historian Adolphe Thiers quotes a much more sizeable number of losses for the British numbering around 1,800 men compared to only 150 men for the French.
+Other sources like the French statesman and historian Adolphe Thiers quotes a much more sizeable number of losses for the British numbering around 1,800 men compared to scarcely 200 men for the French.

 Wellington's contemporaries, both French and British, criticized his handling of the battle.
 An unlikely dissenter was the Baron de Marbot who, as an eyewitness, deemed the battle of no consequence and deplored the false pride of two generals which cost so many brave men their lives with no result.
 In fact Wellington was aware that he was advancing on Ney's VI Corps, that another French column was on his flank (Loison's division at Rabaçal, around 8 km east) and that VIII Corps was not far off as stragglers from it had been picked up earlier that morning.
 He therefore proceeded cautiously, unwilling to risk a hasty and potentially costly engagement by not being fully aware of the French dispositions.
 Historian John Fortescue likewise defended Wellington, contending that: